PinoFlores/cyber-security-bootcamp-prework-notes/1. Networking/Chapter 1 - Exploring the OSI Model and TCP-IP.md

 A network is defined as having two or more computing devices interconnected, using a set of communication protocols (rules) that allow them to share a resource between themeselves.

+#### What is a resource?

+A resource can be anything, such as a file, a multiplayer game on an online server, and even a network-connected printer.

 #network